snowsky/kube-dags-test/README.md

 - Edit the `.env` file included in this repository to reflect the local location of your `ccd-parse` clone and your local `.xml` files.
 - If using the example `.xml` files in the `ccda` directory of the `ccd-parse` repo, you will have to grant airflow read access to this directory, e.g. using `chmod 704` on Linux.
 - Install Docker Engine if not already installed (try `docker compose` in cli): https://docs.docker.com/engine/install/ubuntu/
-- `cd` into the root of this repository and enter `docker compose up`. `sudo` may be neccessary for all docker commands.
+- `cd` into the root of this repository and enter `docker compose up`. `sudo` may be necessary for all docker commands.
 - Wait for necessary services to start (can check with `docker container ps -a` for success).
 - In the browser type in `http://localhost:8080` to access the airflow web UI.
 - Login using username: `airflow`, password: `airflow`.